Antanimasaka, Marovoay

-Antanimasaka has a riverine harbour.
 Only primary schooling is available.
 The majority 82% of the population of the commune are farmers, while an additional 14% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts and sweet potatoes.
 Services provide employment for 1% of the population.
 Additionally fishing employs 3% of the population.

+Rivers

+Antanimasaka has a riverine harbour, it is situated on the left banks of the Betsiboka River.